Glaucoma in Dogs: Symptoms & Diagnosis

 - Inflammatory debris visible in the front of the eye

-- Possible constriction of the pupil, rather that dilation
+- Possible constriction of the pupil, rather than dilation

-- Iris complications – pet parents report that the iris (the colored circle around the pupil) “sticks” to the cornea or lens; best practices indicate that if your dog’s eye looks strange, call the vet.
+- Iris complications – pet parents report that the iris (the colored circle around the pupil) “sticks” to the cornea or lens; best practices indicate that if your dog’s eye looks strange, call your veterinarian.

 If you suspect your dog is suffering from glaucoma, get to the vet immediately!
 It is recommended to have emergency treatment as soon as possible to save vision in your pup’s eye.